-Her poetry has been published/is forthcoming in Nasty Woman and Bad Hombre anthology, Snapdragon: A Journal of Art & Healing, Sampsonia Way Magazine, Pittsburgh City Paper, Pittsburgh Love Stories (The New Yinzer, 2004), and multiple volumes of Voices from the Attic (Carlow University Press).
+Her poetry has been published in Snapdragon: A Journal of Art & Healing, Sampsonia Way Magazine, Pittsburgh City Paper, multiple volumes of the Voices from the Attic anthology (Carlow University Press), and the anthologies Nasty Women and Bad Hombres (Lascaux Editions, 2017) and Pittsburgh Love Stories (The New Yinzer, 2004).
+She has been a featured poet on Prosody, the WESA-FM radio program dedicated to the work of contemporary writers.
 She has read her work widely through the Pittsburgh area, including reading series by the Carnegie Library of Pittsburgh, Hemingway’s, Choice Cuts, and the Hungry Sphinx.
-She has been a featured poet on Prosody, the WESA radio program dedicated to the work of contemporary writers.

 She also has extensive experience in leading educational tours, artistic workshops, and community dialogues with diverse audiences through her past work in museum and art education, specifically at The Andy Warhol Museum, The Mattress Factory, and the August Wilson Center for African American Culture.
-As an Artist Educator at the Warhol, she co-facilitated daily dialogues for visitors to process their reactions to the 2001 Without Sanctuary: Lynching Photography in America exhibit.
+As an artist/educator at the Warhol, she co-facilitated daily dialogues for visitors to process their reactions to the 2001 Without Sanctuary: Lynching Photography in America exhibit.
 In 2003, with Jamilla Rice, she co-led Free to Be: African American Women’s Hair Circle, part of Continuing the Dialogue: The Warhol Artist Educator Projects.
-These weekly reading & writing-based discussions among a diverse group of Black women culminated in an exhibition at Artists Image Resource in Pittsburgh PA.
+These weekly reading- & writing-based discussions among a diverse group of Black women culminated in an exhibition at Artists Image Resource in Pittsburgh, PA.
 The Continuing the Dialogue projects won the Thomas Merton Center’s 2003 New Person Award, honoring art and activism.

-As Arts Education Coordinator at PITT ARTS at the University of Pittsburgh, she managed a two-year research project on African American young adult arts participation: leading focus groups, analyzing research, and co-authoring Our Stories, Our Selves: A3P: The African American Arts Project: A Study of African American Young Adult Arts Participation (PITT ARTS, University of Pittsburgh, 2006).
+As arts education coordinator at PITT ARTS at the University of Pittsburgh, she managed a two-year research project on African American young adult arts participation: leading focus groups, analyzing research, and co-authoring Our Stories, Our Selves: A3P: The African American Arts Project: A Study of African American Young Adult Arts Participation (PITT ARTS, University of Pittsburgh, 2006).